intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_train.md

 BigDL-Nano will export a few environment variables, such as `OMP_NUM_THREADS` and `KMP_AFFINITY`, according to your current hardware.
 Empirically, these environment variables work best for most PyTorch applications.
 After setting these environment variables, you can just run your applications as usual (e.g., `python app.py` or `jupyter notebook`).

 ## Accelerate `nn.Module`'s training
 `nn.Module` is the abstraction used in PyTorch for AI Model.
-It's common that users' model is easy enough to be handled by a ragulr training loop.
-In other cases, users may have highly costomized training loop.
+It's common that users' model is easy enough to be handled by a regular training loop.
+In other cases, users may have highly customized training loop.
 Nano could support the acceleration for both cases.

 ### `nn.Module` with regular training loop
 Most of the AI model defined in `nn.Module` could be trained in a similar regular training loop.
 Any `nn.Module` that